CheatBreaker-Modpack/Modpack/README.md

-# CheatBreaker-Modpack
+# CheatBreaker Modpack

+CheatBreaker Modpack makes your Minecraft look like CheatBreaker by using specific mods with edited configurations (not all the mods are edited).

+On this GitHub page you can report bugs and submit suggestions.

-The official GitHub page for the CheatBreaker Modpack
+For more information about the CheatBreaker Modpack visit our Website: https://ShonP40.wix.com/CheatBreakerModpack